demoscene-source-archive/demo-cosmowave-music-trailer-assets/readme.md

-# Cosmowav Music Disc Trailer
+# Cosmowave Music Disc Trailer

 ![](img/ms-cosmowave.png)

 "Cosmowave Trailer" is the announce for our incoming musicdisc named "Cosmowave" (clever, eh ? =), to come in summmer 2000.<br>
-A trip-hop, concept disk with tracked works from Willbe & Chaosnet and artwork from Splif.
+A trip-hop, concept disk with tracked works from **Willbe** & **Chaosnet** and artwork from **Splif**.

 **To download the production:** https://www.pouet.net/prod.php?which=27

 ## Overview

 In july 2000, I helped the people of the _demoscene_ group `Orion`.
 During the 48 hours of the VIP2 demoparty, we worked on a small demo to announce the release of a music compilation.
 As of 2023, this release, `Cosmowav Music Disc` is still to come.<br>
 The demo runs on Windows32 an relies on DirectX.
-It might need a legacy emulation layer to run a more recent OS :blush:
+It might need a legacy emulation layer to run a more recent OS :blush:<br>
-In order to document this time, I have decided to upload the production files that resulted in this production.
+In order to document this period, I have decided to upload the production files that resulted in this production.

 You will find the following kind of files: :floppy_disk:
 * `.LWO`, Lightwave 3D files, mostly the original 3D models